New Feeding Station Hours: Wednesdays noon to dusk. Dawn to dusk on all other days. Please note: There are no toilet facilities for day use.

 For Casita pictures, rates, amenities, and policies, click here.

 The Feeding Station

 Hours: Dawn to dusk every day except Wednesdays (noon to dusk).
 Admission: $5 per person per day for day visitors.

 Our year-round feeding station and native plant garden is well known for attracting SE Arizona specialty birds, in particular the dazzling Lucifer Hummingbird (April 1 to October 1).
 We are the most reliable and accessible site for this species in the USA.

 While we’re famous for our hummingbirds of many species, there’s always so much more to see.
-Summer brings a vibrant splash of color, with Black-headed and Blue Grosbeaks, Hooded, Bullock’s and Scott’s Orioles, and Summer and Hepatic Tanagers all crowding the feeders.
+Spring and summer bring vibrant splashes of color, with Black-headed and Blue Grosbeaks, Hooded, Bullock’s and Scott’s Orioles, and Summer and Hepatic Tanagers all crowding the feeders.
 But the birding in the yard is great year-round, with a host of exciting migrants, such as Lazuli Bunting and Western Tanager, wintering kinglets, warblers and sparrows, and always a wide range of classic resident Arizona birds, including Bridled Titmouse, Arizona Woodpecker and Canyon Towhee.
 Most exciting of all, Ash Canyon B&B attracts major rarities on occasion, which have included the likes of Plain-capped Starthroat and Yellow Grosbeak.